sonavalepratham/sonavalepratham.github.io/README.md

 #### Technical Skills: C/C++ | C# | Linux | WPF | FIX Protocol | GDB | gRPC | Protobuf

 Experienced in C++ and C# development, I am actively pursuing exciting opportunities to apply my skills in solving intricate challenges.
-Ready to bring my 2+ years of expertise to the table, I thrive on problem-solving and delivering impactful solutions
+Ready to bring my 2.5+ years of expertise to the table, I thrive on problem-solving and delivering impactful solutions

 ## Education
 - Electronics Engineering | Walchand College of Engineering, Sangli, Maharashtra IN (_July 2022_)

 ## Work Experience
-**Intern @ NCR Corporation (_Jan 2022 - Jul 2022_)**
-- Added feature to digitally sign cheque transaction reports.
-- Created a utility to create cheque-related test files for the system.

 **Software Engineer @ FlexTrade Systems (_Aug 2022 - Present_)**
 - Worked with various asset types in trading and used design patterns while working on the L2 Dashboard.
 - Development of features and bug fixes in AlertClient (project to generate custom alerts on specific market or RMS events).
 - Exposed method from C++ to C# and vice versa through Interop for communication of C# modules with C++.
 - Used Google Protobuf to serialize and send messages with gRPC.
-- Used multithreading and socket programming.
+- Used multithreading and socket programming.\
+Tech Stack: **C++, C#, Linux, Docker**

+**Intern @ NCR Corporation (_Jan 2022 - Jul 2022_)**
+- Added feature to digitally sign cheque transaction reports.
+- Created a utility to create cheque-related test files for the system.\
+Tech Stack: **C#, Python**

+**Web Developer @ WCE ELESA (_Apr 2020 - Jul 2022_)**
+- As a team lead managed & guided to team of 4 developers.
+- Added whole backend to the system from scratch in Django & MySQL.
+- Developed features like updating user profiles dynamically & Participation rank dashboard.
+- Upgraded website backend from Plesk (Windows server control panel) to Linux server
+- Developed events registration system for club mega event with referral benefits to applicant.
+Successfully conducted events for 700+ participants.\
+Tech Stack: **Python, Django, MySQL**

 ## Projects
 ### RayTracing Simulator